 Remember, Pinterest is a very visual platform, but it is also a search and discovery tool like a search engine.
 Use keyword-rich descriptions EVERYWHERE.
 Get my top tips on keywording your Pinterest account here.
 Also, after my recent visit to Pinterest Headquarters, start using a few hashtags.
 You can get the FULL scoop on that here.

 The most valuable technique you can use is to “get local.”
 Use keyword descriptions on and in your boards to attract clients to your geographical region.
-If you are hoping to attract a bride in the Seattle area, use the keywords “Seattle Bride” and “Seattle Weddings” in all your board descriptions and in your Pinterest alt tags.
+If you are hoping to attract a bride in the Seattle area, use the keywords “Seattle Bride” and “Seattle Weddings” in all your board descriptions and in your Pinterest descriptions.
 It will rank you higher in those searches and lead to bookings.
 Use this tactic and get creative with boards in your region.
+Don’t forget to add your local area to your Pinterest profile.

 Play nicely with other photographers and join group boards to get shared.
 Consider starting or joining Tailwind Tribes (What’s Tailwind?
 Get started here) and automate your Pinterest strategy by sharing others’ content as well as your own.
 Find local florists, wedding vendors, and others who can create group boards with you (and share a common style) to share content.
 Sharing is caring, after all. 😉